 N95 respirators are not suitable for individuals with chronic respiratory, cardiac or related health problems .
 In these cases, the respirator can make breathing more difficult, which can exacerbate the user’s health problems.
 Some respirators come with exhalation valves that facilitate breathing and prevent heat build up inside the respirator.
 However, these respirators are not suitable for use when the situation demands sterile conditions.

 Individuals with facial hair should not wear N95 respirators.
-The presence of facial hair makes it more difficult to achieve a close fit against the face.
+Wearing facial hair or makeup makes it more difficult to achieve a close fit against the face.
 This in turn compromises the amount of protection from the respirator.
+We further discuss how to achieve a proper seal for your N95 or KN95 respirator here.

 What is a surgical mask?